-CLAUSE A. PRESIDENT.— The President shall preside at all meetings of the Section and of the Executive Committee, appoint and charge all committees including appointments to the Executive Committee to represent the memberships in states where no Chapter exists but excluding charges and other appointments to the Executive Committee, be ex-officio member of all committees, have general supervision of the officers of the Section, and perform other duties incident to this office.
+CLAUSE A. PRESIDENT.— The President elect succeeds to the office of the President at each Annual Meeting, generally, for a one-year term.
+The President shall preside at all meetings of the Section and of the Executive Committee, appoint and charge all committees including appointments to the Executive Committee to represent the memberships in states where no Chapter exists but excluding charges and other appointments to the Executive Committee, be ex-officio member of all committees, have general supervision of the officers of the Section, and perform other duties incident to this office.
 The Wildlife Society “Operations Manual" provided by The Wildlife Society will be maintained by the President, and written record of transfer of this manual to the incoming President will be maintained, and The Wildlife Society will be notified of each such transfer.

-CLAUSE B. PRESIDENT-ELECT.— The President-elect shall assist the President in all phases of Section administration and shall perform any duties assigned by the President.
-Gaining familiarity with the officers, committees, and overall administration of the Section shall be the major function of this office.
+CLAUSE B. PRESIDENT-ELECT.— The President-elect shall be elected by Voting Members and shall assume duties of the President in the latter's absence or inability to serve, assist the President in all phases of Section administration, and perform any duties assigned by the President.
+Should the President-Elect be unable to serve as the President for any reason, the Executive Committee shall appoint a President pro tempore.
+The President-Elect shall also serve on the Operations Committee to gain a greater understanding of Section bylaws and to solicit future candidates for office.

-CLAUSE C. VICE-PRESIDENT.— The Vice-President shall assume duties of the President in the latter's absence or inability to serve, and perform any duties assigned by the President.
-Should the Vice- President be unable to serve as the President for any reason, the Executive Committee shall appoint a President pro tempore.
-The Vice-President shall also serve as the Chairman of the Publications Committee.
+CLAUSE C. PAST-PRESIDENT.— The President succeeds to the office of Immediate Past President for a one-year term and shall be assigned specific duties by the President.
+The Past President shall also serve as the liaison to the Northeast Fish & Wildlife Conference (NEFWC) Planning Committee.

 CLAUSE D. SECRETARY.— The Secretary shall issue notices of the annual meeting and of all proposed amendments to the Bylaws, record the minutes of the annual meeting and distribute them to the membership within 90 days of such meeting, keep the minutes of meetings of the Executive Committee, maintain the membership rolls, conduct general correspondence and act as custodian of the Section's records.
 A report covering his or her activities of the previous year shall be made by the Secretary to the Section at its annual meeting.
 The Secretary shall submit to the Executive Director of The Wildlife Society and to the Section Representative an annual report, financial statement, record of elections, position statements, resolutions, and other official action of the Section within twenty days thereof.
 The Secretary shall maintain a Section file containing: Bylaws of The Wildlife Society and of the Section; minutes of all annual and special meetings of the membership, and of the Executive Committee; correspondence pertinent to Section affairs, all committee reports, financial statements and records; a current roster and directory of all committee members; and all other material designated as pertinent by the Executive Committee.
 An up-to-date "procedure for filing" shall be kept in the Section file for the guidance of each succeeding Secretary.

 CLAUSE E. TREASURER.— The Treasurer shall collect membership dues, and be custodian of all funds of the Section.
 All expenditures other than for postage and stationery must be approved by the Executive Committee.
 The Treasurer shall submit the records covering the period of the previous calendar year to audit within 60 days of the annual meeting, and shall submit an annual report of the financial status of the Section at the annual meeting.
 In January of each year a statement of calendar year incomes and expenses, starting and ending balances, must be submitted to the Executive Director of The Wildlife Society for federal tax reporting.
 The Treasurer need not be bonded.